-If you’ve consulted a few Lisbon itineraries, you already know that you need to try a pastel de nata, visit a fado show, and admire the azulejo tiles.
-Travel guides are awesome (you can check out my 5-day Lisbon itinerary here), but what if you want to go beyond the must-sees for some wholly unique experiences in Lisbon?
+If you’ve consulted a few Lisbon itineraries, you already know that you must try a pastel de nata, visit a fado show, and admire the azulejo tiles.
+Travel guides are awesome (you can check out my 5-day Lisbon itinerary here), but what if you want to go beyond the must-sees for some wholly unique experiences and explore Lisbon off the beaten track?

 Well, meus amigos, I have you covered.
 As I explore the city with my Portuguese and immigrant friends, I’ve been making a list of the most quirky, non-traditional, and unusual things to do in Lisbon.